Can Children in Haiti Dream About the Future?

 There is plenty of trash.
 I think that while the average American very likely creates much more waste than the average Haitian could ever dream of, we are SO much more proficient at hiding our garbage in landfills.
 This is obviously not a skill mastered in Haiti quite yet—and neither is providing adequate housing or building basic infrastructure.

 Expansive tent cities still cover the landscape – the magnitude of the homelessness crisis is close to overwhelming.
-In the year and a half after the earthquake millions of dollars have been spent/diverted to a variety of “shelter solutions”.
-From plywood huts to ubiquitous blue tents to vinyl sided igloos, housing ideas of all stripes have been spit forward as part of some grand plan to “re-imagine Haiti”.
+In the year and a half after the earthquake millions of dollars have been spent/diverted to a variety of “shelter solutions”. server ip From plywood huts to ubiquitous blue tents to vinyl sided igloos, housing ideas of all stripes have been spit forward as part of some grand plan to “re-imagine Haiti”.
 Well, so far, many lots are still vacant or buried under mountains of rubble and piles of plastic soda bottles—and most of the people still live in torn tents or improvised dwellings put together from corrugated tin and plastic sheeting.
 There are no walking paths, green spaces, tennis courts or sleek apartment buildings as envisioned by so many well-meaning but unrealistic urban planners.
 Imagine what the proposed solution of crowded plywood huts will look like in five years, or even less.

-The facilities at Mercy & Sharing Village at Williamson, in contrast to what I’d seen on the drive there, felt like an oasis.
+The facilities at HaitiChildren Village at Williamson, in contrast to what I’d seen on the drive there, felt like an oasis.
 Once behind the tall security walls that border the property I immediately felt a striking difference between the squalor I’d seen and the order I now experienced.
 No mounds of garbage here—instead there were gardens.
 No gray piles of rubble or signs of destruction, but rather brightly colored buildings and the sounds of construction.

 I saw incredible progress being made on the new Rehabilitation and Therapy Center.
 Jeff* and his team were hard at work hammering and sawing.
 Exterior walls were up and framing for the roof was almost complete.
 This new project will allow children with special needs infinitely improved facilities, specifically designed for occupational therapy, specialized treatment and critical medical care.
 Once finished, a final step will be a ramp between buildings for wheelchair access, making the short trip so much easier for everyone.